NSA chief declines comment on spyware reports, says programs lawful

 "Clearly I'm not going to get into the specifics of allegations.
 But the point I would make is, we fully comply with the law," Rogers said at a Washington forum sponsored by the New America think-tank.

-Another report, based on documents provided by former NSA contractor Edward Snowden and published by the Intercept site, said the U.S. agency and its British counterpart hacked into Gemalto (GTO.AS), which produces SIM cards.
+Another report, based on documents provided by former NSA contractor Edward Snowden and published by the Intercept site, said the U.S. agency and its British counterpart hacked into Gemalto, which produces SIM cards.
 That would potentially allow intelligence agencies to monitor the calls, texts and emails of billions of people, the report said.
-[ID:nL5N0VU1CG}

 Rogers, whose agency has come under intense scrutiny since 2013 when Snowden exposed details of its widespread surveillance programs, said: "I am not going to chase every allegation out there.
 I don't have time."

-Even as he declined comment on the reports of aggressive NSA operations, Rogers argued that U.S. intelligence, along with law enforcement agencies, needs the legal means to break strong encryption increasingly built into operating systems such as those of Apple (AAPL.O) or Google (GOOGL.O).
+Even as he declined comment on the reports of aggressive NSA operations, Rogers argued that U.S. intelligence, along with law enforcement agencies, needs the legal means to break strong encryption increasingly built into operating systems such as those of Apple or Google.

 "Most of the debate that I've seen has been, 'It's all or nothing.
 It's either total encryption or no encryption at all,'" Rogers said.